 What. the. f***************.

 BOOM! – my 4-month old soccer gear was tossed into the garbage can.
 CLANK! – perfectly good dress shoes smashed the tinny trash bin walls.
 PLOP! – went our beloved tent, sleeping bags, and a million other things I long to forget we ever disposed of in the overflowing pile.

-At the end of the day, it’s all STUFF.
+At the end of the day, it's all STUFF.
 But if our stupidity and lack of planning hadn't reigned, we could have kept it as planned.
 Evidently, it was not the greatest start to our epic return home (which was followed by lost luggage, cancelled flights and other travel fails).
 Agh.